neuroquery/pubget/README.md

 through the `NQDC_API_KEY` environment variable or through the `--api_key` command line argument (the latter has higher precedence).

 We must also specify the directory in which all `nqdc` data will be stored.
+It can be provided either as a command-line argument (as in the examples below), or by exporting the `NQDC_DATA_DIR` environment variable.
 Subdirectories will be created for each different query.
 In the following we suppose we are storing our data in a directory called `nqdc_data`.

 We can thus download all articles with "fMRI" in their title published in 2019 by running:
 ```